LLNL/UnifyFS/docs/build-intercept.rst

 """""""""""""""""""""""""""""""""""""

-For users who cannot use Spack, a `bootstrap.sh <https://github.com/LLNL/UnifyFS/blob/dev/bootstrap.sh>`_ script has been provided in order to make manual installation of dependencies easier.
-Simply run this script in the desired directory for the dependencies to be installed.
+For users who cannot use Spack, a `bootstrap.sh <https://github.com/LLNL/UnifyFS/blob/dev/bootstrap.sh>`_ script has been provided in order to make manual build and installation of dependencies easier.
+Simply run the script in the top level directory of the source code.

 .. code-block:: Bash